mauer4/Attention-From-Scratch/README.md

 4. Build the project (already run during image build) or rerun as needed: `cmake --build build`

 The working directory is mounted at `/workspace`, so changes sync to your host.
 Use the container for consistent dependency management across GPUs and environments.

+> During `docker compose build` the NVIDIA CUTLASS sources are cloned into `third_party/cutlass`.
+The same happens when running `scripts/bootstrap_vast_ai.sh`; no manual install is required.